Vikram2Agrawal/Loneless/README.md

 # Git (quick view): clone, status, add, commit, push, pull
-Git is the most popular version control system and we’ll use GitHub to release assignments and to receive your submissions.
+Git is the most popular version control system and we’ll use GitHub to manage our project's codebase.

 It is essential that you understand: